December 1-3

 Opening Ceremony

-Traditions Replanted: A Transformation of a Destination
+Traditions Replanted: The Transformation of A Destination

 The transformation of Doi Tung, from a struggling region that depended on narcotics crop cultivation, to one renowned for its coffee and community-based tourism, is remarkable.
 By taking a whole-community approach of “cultivating people”, the Doi Tung Development Project integrated self-sustaining livelihoods and environmental restoration into the core of its project.
 Hear from the Mae Fah Luang Foundation on their epic journey - and what is next.